 We founded the Alice Springs News Online 1997 and as one of the world’s first newspapers on the web.
 Our online edition steadily grew in popularity, partly because of its archive of now more than seven million words, a sought-after resource about the region for visitors, businesses and researchers.

 By March 2011 the online readership had well and truly surpassed the print edition readership, in a clear trend of the news reading public inexorably drifting to the web: We closed the paper edition.

-Now exclusively online we update our news section several times a day.
-We have a fully searchable story archive of about seven million words.
+We update our news section several times a day.
+We have a fully searchable story archive.

-We are also committed to giving our readers a say: We published nearly 24,000 comments from them since 2011, and a large number of Letters to the Editor.
+We are also committed to giving our readers a say: We’ve published more than 24,500 comments from them since 2011, and a large number of Letters to the Editor.

 We perform an important social and community function.

 • Agreement of putting the issue before an arbitrator of mutual choice.

 Ou “patch” is an area of a million square kilometres; 30% of the population is Aboriginal.
 Like all our followers they read us on their mobile phones and tablets or other devices.